Republican Convention turns to immigration and the border, central issues for Trump's campaign

 Immigration has long been one of Trump's banner issues, as he has criticized the unprecedented number of migrants entering the country illegally through the U.S. border with Mexico.
 The numbers of unauthorized crossings have fallen abruptly after President Joe Biden issued a rule suspending many asylum claims at the border.

+Kari Lake, the party’s Senate candidate in Arizona, stuck to a message that appealed largely to the GOP base and her reputation as a former television news anchor turned conservative firebrand.
+She blasted the “fake news” for spending “the last eight years lying about President Donald Trump and his amazing patriotic supporters.”
+She also blamed Biden and Democrats for the situation on the U.S.-Mexico border, saying they’re “full of bad ideas.”

+Bernie Moreno, who is running for the Senate in Ohio, spoke about how his parents immigrated from Colombia, emphasizing that they immigrated legally and alleging that Democrats have “encouraged millions” of people crossing the border illegally “to invade America.”

-Meanwhile, for all the negative talk, the mood at the Milwaukee convention is colored by joy and gratitude at Trump's presence after surviving the attempted assassination Saturday at a rally in Pennsylvania.
+Meanwhile, delegates at the Milwaukee convention expressed joy and gratitude at Trump's presence after surviving the attempted assassination Saturday at a rally in Pennsylvania.
 His ear bandaged, Trump appeared at Monday night's session to rousing cheers, his expression often seeming subdued.

+One of the delegates in the crowd could be seen with a folded white piece of paper over his ear — an apparent tribute to the bandage Trump wore Monday.

 Trump and Ohio Sen. JD Vance, his vice presidential choice, are scheduled to appear in the convention hall every night, according to two people familiar with the schedule who were not authorized to speak publicly.